 “I asked him if he did those things ’cause I was fiercely disgusted,” said Scarver.

 With no guards around, 25-year old Christopher Scarver struck Dahmer over the head twice with the metal bar.
-He also struck him against the wall.
-Dahmer was found still alive with extreme head and facial injuries.
+He also struck Dahmer against the wall, who was found still alive with extreme head and facial injuries.
 He was taken to the hospital, where he was then pronounced dead.

 “Some people who are in prison are repentant,” Scarver said, “but he was not one of them.”